 The origins of Itri are old.
 The site was, in fact, inhabited since prehistoric times and later became part of the territory of the Ausoni.
-Only in Roman times the center acquired some importance hough .
+Only in Roman times the center acquired some importance though .

-Located along the route of the Appian Way (Roman road of the fourth century BC that connected Rome to Capua, and later, to Brindisi), was obligatory passage for whom wanted to go from Rome to the south and vacation spot for Roman patricians evidenced by the remains of buildings located over its territory.
+Located along the route of the Appian Way (Roman road of the fourth century BC that connected Rome to Capua, and later, to Brindisi), was an obligatory passage for whom wanted to go from Rome to the south and vacation spot for Roman patricians evidenced by the remains of buildings located over its territory.

-Itri etymology comes probably from the Latin term "Iter" (travel) derived from its strategic location on the Via Appia, according to others by the cult of the god Mithras, as witnessed by the presence of a Mithraeum in San Giacomo.
+Itri etymology comes probably from the Latin term "Iter" (travel) derived from its strategic location on the Via Appia.
+According to others by the cult of the god Mithras, as witnessed by the presence of a Mithraeum in San Giacomo.
 The presence of the snake on the city coat of arms comes from the legend of the city of Amyclae, whose citizens fled from the coast to the interior as a result of an invasion of snakes.